iskoolu/alkimi-test-app/README.md

 `npm run start`
 Starts the app in production mode.
 You must first run `npm run build` to build the app.
 `npm run lint`
 Lints the code using ESLint.
-`npm run test`
-Runs the test suite using Jest.
 # Folder Structure
 The project has the following folder structure:
 ```